e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 its training runs.
 Each training iteration will take >3m on a fast machine.
 Queries of this model take >15s: `205MB` of data has to be fetched and decompressed.

+But note that a model of Greek with "only" 1M lines instead of 9M lines still produces good and interesting associations.
+People for whom 1M words are not enough could try 3M, or 6M, or...
+A lot of Greek is post 300CE, people who are not interested in that material could shave millions of words of their models.
+Because of the way the bulk search algorithm executes there will be a bias towards "classical" greek in line-limited grabs.
+Capped models are generally "earlier" models.

 ```
 (building all of greek)
 [HGS] generateembeddings() gathered 8992999 lines